 Perm-36.
 This is one of the only surviving remnants of the Gulag system (the old Soviet prison camps) and has been preserved as a museum.
 Unfortunately the exhibits are only in Russian, but you can still get a feel for the grim and forlorn hopelessness of the place; the middle-of-nowhere location alone would have made escape difficult, being over 100km from the extremely unglamorous (and, at the time, secret) city of Perm.
 To be honest, I’d only recommend this one if (like me) one of your travel interests is visiting those places that remind us of the darker chapters of human history.

 (Update: the Perm-36 museum has apparently been through a forcible change of management to remove criticism of Soviet-era political repression; you can read about that here and here.
 It shouldn’t make too much difference to the experience of non-Russian speaking visitors, but following this change of focus some potential visitors may not wish to support it)

 Vodka – a bottle makes a valuable companion for those 50-hour train rides:

 World Nomads offer flexible travel insurance you can buy even if already overseas.
 This can be a key point, as most travel insurance policies are not valid if you’ve already left your country when you purchase them (I found this out the hard way when my camera was stolen in Bangkok).

-(This page contains affiliate links i.e. if you follow the links from this page to Interrail, Eurail, World Nomads, Amazon, or Real Russia and make a purchase, 4corners7seas will receive a commission from them.
-This commission comes out of their profit margin at no extra cost to you; I’m recommending these companies, products and services because I know and trust them from personal experience, and thank you in advance should you choose to use them via the above links!)
+(This page contains affiliate links i.e. if you follow the links from this page to Interrail, Eurail, World Nomads, Amazon, or Direct Ferries and make a purchase, 4corners7seas will receive a commission from them.
+This commission comes out of their profit margin at no extra cost to you; I’m recommending these companies, products and services because I know and trust them from personal experience, and thank you in advance should you choose to use them via the above links)